axa-group/bauta.js/packages/bautajs-express/README.md

 ### Validation

-Fastify has a out-of-the-box request validation, therefore the builtin Bauta.js request validations is disabled on this plugin.
+Fastify has an out-of-the-box request validation, therefore the builtin Bauta.js request validations are disabled on this plugin.

 # Legal Notice